 It’s not a new concept - we’ve had PlayStation Now for years, and Nvidia’s GeForce Now provides a similar experience to what Google wants to achieve – but with the grunt of Google behind the project, we’re expecting something great.

-Here’s all you need to know about Google Stadia, from the release date window to controller details, tech specs and key features of the streaming service - including how much it'll cost you.
+Here’s all you need to know about Google Stadia, from the release date to controller details, tech specs and key features of the streaming service - including how much it'll cost you.

 What is Google Stadia?